 Enter the funders, who are eager to profit from the legal activities of the U.S. government by investing in qui tam FCA cases through the relator and/or relator’s counsel without revealing their involvement to anyone else—including the U.S. government, the real-party-in-interest.

-The Department of Justice recently moved to address this state of affairs.
-During a June 2020 presentation to the U.S. Chamber Institute for Legal Reform, Principal Deputy Associate Attorney General Ethan Davis announced that DOJ would take concrete steps to remedy the information gap.
+The Department of Justice (DOJ) recently moved to address this state of affairs.
+During a June 2020 presentation to the U.S. Chamber Institute for Legal Reform, a senior DOJ official announced that the Department would take concrete steps to remedy the information gap.
 Specifically, DOJ will begin to ask a series of questions at each relator interview, including:

 - whether there is an agreement with a third party funder;

 - whether information has been shared with the funder;